vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 · Navamyādi-upavāsavrata--fast on 8th, 9th, 14th and pārṇimā;

-the person becomes lord of Siva's gañag; HV II.
+the person becomes lord of Śiva's gañag; HV II.
 509

 (from Mat.).
 NavarātravrataVide above under Durgāpūjā.
 Navavyūhārcana-observe fast on any 11th of su. or of Ās. or Phā.

-or on a sarkrānti or eclipse and offer a sacrifice to Viṣṇu after constructing a maṇḍapa on a plot of land inclined towards north-east; maṇdapa to have doors and in its midst the figure of a lotus; the eight weapons of the lords of eight quarters to be drawn viz. vajra, sakti, club (of Yama), sword, noose ( of Varuṇa), banner, mace ( of Kubera ), sūla (of Siva); drawings of Vasudeva, Saṅkarsana, Nārāyana, Vāmana that are the forms ( vyūbas of Viṣṇu); homa; HV
+or on a sarkrānti or eclipse and offer a sacrifice to Viṣṇu after constructing a maṇḍapa on a plot of land inclined towards north-east; maṇdapa to have doors and in its midst the figure of a lotus; the eight weapons of the lords of eight quarters to be drawn viz. vajra, sakti, club (of Yama), sword, noose ( of Varuṇa), banner, mace ( of Kubera ), sūla (of Śiva); drawings of Vasudeva, Saṅkarsana, Nārāyana, Vāmana that are the forms ( vyūbas of Viṣṇu); homa; HV

 I. 1125–1131 ( from Vi.
 Dh. ).
 Navānnabhakṣana- partaking of the fresh crops ) in Mārg.